VwinMing/learngit/readme.txt

-this is a text page!
+this is a text page !
+git is a free software !